 The Netflix Growth Strategy

 Netflix also announced plans to use its domestic profits for their international expansion.
-According to their long term view statement, “One of the reasons we are investing so heavily in international expansion is we believe that once a subscription video service has achieved profitability and scale in a market (20% to 30% of the households), it is very likely to be able to sustain that profit stream for many decades.”
+In their long-term view statement they said, “One of the reasons we are investing so heavily in international expansion is we believe that once a subscription video service has achieved profitability and scale in a market (20% to 30% of the households), it is very likely to be able to sustain that profit stream for many decades.”

 The Positive: Creating and Recreating Momentum